BHASVIC-JamesGill/BHASVIC-JamesGill/README.md

 I am looking to do a degree in Mathematics to help me towards a job in the quaternary sector.

-I have completed 10 GCSES, including 9s in Maths and Further Maths.
+I have completed 10 GCSEs, including 9s in Maths and Further Maths.

 I believe I have good problem solving skills which I use in all my subjects, particularly computer science.
 I am proficient at breaking down a problem into smaller manageable steps, then completing those to solve the overall problem.